Apulia - Ultimate Travel Guide

 If the seaside is the draw during the hot summer months, in spring and autumn Apulia impresses with its nature.
-Gargano’s wild Umbra Forest is one of the most popular destinations, although Murgia National Park is equally attractive.
+Gargano’s wild Umbra Forest is one of the most popular destinations, although Alta Murgia National Park is equally attractive.

 From a cultural point of view, Apulia is unique.
-The bonds the region has with foreign cultures is strongly visible in all the corners of this land.
+The bonds the region has with foreign cultures are strongly visible in all the corners of this land.
 From an artistic and architectural point of view, Lecce impresses with its unique Baroque buildings and with glimpses from the Renaissance times.

 Apulia is a land of contrasts, and the same is true when it comes to food.
 In the seaside areas, exquisite fish and seafood dishes abound, while the inland offers delicious cheeses, various game, and a wide variety of other mouth-watering foods.